zackyrza/angular6-employee-frontend/README.md

 ## Development server

++ Clone this Project `git clone https://github.com/zackyrza/angular-employees-frontend.git`
++ Change to Project Directories `cd angular-employees-frontend`
++ Run `npm install` to install the dependencies
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
++ Run `ng serve` for a dev server.
++ Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding